HOW-TO GUIDES

 When installing the side rim joist, start by ensuring that the top of the side rim joist is flush with the top of the ledger board.

-Attach the side rim joist with approved fasteners.
-These fasteners will go through the rim joist and into the ledger board.
+Attach the side joist with approved fasteners.
+These fasteners will go through the side joist and into the ledger board.
 In this project, Simpson Strong Tie SDWS 3” Framing screws were used.

 Step 2